Agri-Tech Meets Navigation

 Large scale agricultural production has been hugely enabled by innovation in navigation systems, starting with self-steering, GPS-guided machinery and more latterly allowing precision management of individual plants within a crop, as well as livestock.
 We'll discuss some of these impacts on agriculture to date.

-Where are the opportunities and challenges for technologies in this area?
-What could be enabled with access to lower cost, more effective systems?
+Where are the opportunities and challenges for navigation technologies?
+What could be unlocked with access to lower cost, more effective systems?

 14:50 - 15:15 - Q&A

-A Q&A with our speakers which will feature questions from the audience, followed by a round up of the event.
+A Q&A opportunity for the audience with our speakers, followed by a round up of the event.

 03th February 2026, 15:15 - Event Close